ansys/pyprimemesh/doc/source/getting_started/index.rst

 To use PyPrimeMesh, you must have a local installation of Ansys.
 The version of Ansys installed dictates the features available to you.

-For more information on getting a licensed copy of Ansys, visit `Ansys <ansys>`.
+For more information on getting a licensed copy of Ansys, visit `Ansys <https://www.ansys.com/>`_.

 Note: PyPrimeMesh client release has one to one compatibility with Ansys Prime Server release.
 That is, PyPrimeMesh client is only compatible with its corresponding Ansys Prime Server.
 See the below table: